entice-repository/wp3-image-synthesis/recipe-based/README.md

 The service directories (_backend_ and _frontend_) contain additional README files for the REST API and configuration.
 The recommended way for deployment is using the Ansible playbooks or via docker-compose.

+NOTE: For QEMU/KVM based images requires a physical host with KVM available, Docker based deployment is for non-KVM based builds.